mariimako/little_lain/certification_notes/HTB/Incident Handling/3detection and Analysis.md

 ---
-title: "Detection and Analysis"
+title: 3.
+Detection and Analysis
 layout: default
+parent: Incident Handling
 ---
 Detecting an Incident  (alerts from EDR, SIEM, IDS, firewall) Good idea to create levels to it